sgothel/direct_bt/README.md

 Direct-BT has been used successfully in a medical trial, as well as in a [connected medical device application](https://www.zafena.se/en/product/zafena-552-poc-workstation/).

-During development, a generic [C++ and Java support library](https://jausoft.com/cgit/jaulib.git/about/) has been extracted.
+The [Jau C++ and Java support library](https://jausoft.com/cgit/jaulib.git/about/) has been extracted to encapsulate its generic use-cases.

 Below you can find a few notes about [*Direct-BT* Origins](#direct_bt_origins).